PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 Ultra's AI-DA tools are powered by Microsoft's Azure OpenAI Service, and underpinned by [Anthology's Trustworthy AI approach](https://www.anthology.com/trust-center/trustworthy-ai-approach).
 They have been approved for use in teaching content at the University of York.

-In addittion to the AI content generator tools in this guide, there is also an **AI conversation** tool which can be added as a standalone item.
+In addition to the AI content generator tools in this guide, there is also an **AI conversation** tool which can be added as a standalone item.
 This allows students to directly interact with an AI in a socratic questioning or role play format.
 A separate guide for this tool is coming soon.

 ## Getting started